THINGS THAT FLY

 "

 The great hope for Rolls Royce in the early seventies was the L1011 Tristar which its US maker Lockheed had designed around the company's advanced RB-211 turbofan.
 As with its American counterparts this early big fan engine had its troubles and financially strained its maker but came out Ok in the end.
-Sales of the aircraft were however disappointing, most orders in this category being won over time by the rival, and distinctly less cttractive looking Douglas DC-10.
-Seen at a Farnborough Airshow is an early delivery for Pacific Southwest Airlines.
+Sales of the aircraft were however disappointing, most orders in this category being won over time, despite one of the greatest scandals of all time aviation history over design fault that cost hundreds of lives, by the rival, and distinctly less attractive looking McDonnell Douglas DC-10.
+Seen here going through its paces at a 1970s Farnborough Airshow is an early Tristar delivery for Pacific Southwest Airlines

 The ubiquitous Boeing 737, one of the most successful airliners ever.
 Here an early small version of Algerian airways at Heathrow about 1980